blockchainofthings/Catenis-API-Docs/source/includes/environments.md

 # Environments

+The **Catenis Enterprise API ver.
+0.5** is available in the following environments.

 ## Beta

-The Catenis Enterprise API is currently only available in beta, which connects with the testnet Bitcoin network.
+This is a pre-production environment that connects with the testnet Bitcoin network.

 <aside class="notice">
 The beta environment is ideal for prototyping and testing since it does not consume real bitcoins.
 </aside>

-### Version

-The beta environment is currently at ***version 0.5*** of the Catenis Enterprise API, which is the latest available version.

 ### Base API URL